AlbertMietus/DocIdeas.hg/CCastle/3.Design/B.Workshop/short/pegen_parser.rst

 Tokens
 ------

-The lexer will recognize some tokes that are specialy for python, like `INDENT` & `DEDENT`.
+The lexer will recognise some tokes that are special for python, like `INDENT` & `DEDENT`.
 Also some generic tokens like NAME (which is an ID) and `NUMBER` are know, and can be used to define the language.

-Unfortunally, it will also find some tokens --typical operators-- that *hardcoded* for python.
+Unfortunately, it will also find some tokens --typical operators-- that *hardcoded* for python.
 Even when we like to use them differently; possible combined with other characters.
 Then, those will not be found; not the literal-strings as set in the grammar.